Theledectinae

-Theledectinae is an extinct subfamily of parareptiles within the family Procolophonidae.
-Theledectines existed in South Africa, China and Australia during the Early-Middle Triassic period (Induan to Anisian stages).
-Theledectinae was named by Juan Carlos Cisneros in 2008 to include the genus Theledectes, and the species "Eumetabolodon" dongshengensis.
-"E." dongshengensis represents a new genus from China.
-Cladistically, it is defined as "All taxa more closely related to Theledectes perforatus (Gow, 1977a) than to Procolophon trigoniceps Owen, 1876".
-In 2020, Hamley add the new genus Eomurruna from Australia to this subfamily.
+Theledectinae is an extinct subfamily of stem-reptiles within the family Procolophonidae.
+Theledectines existed in South Africa, China and Australia during the Early–Middle Triassic (Induan to Anisian ages).
+Theledectinae was named by Juan Carlos Cisneros in 2008 to include the genus Theledectes, and the species "Eumetabolodon" dongshengensis (since placed in the new genus Youngetta.
+Cladistically, it is defined as "all taxa more closely related to Theledectes perforatus (Gow, 1977) than to Procolophon trigoniceps Owen, 1876".
+In 2020, Hamley et al. added the new genus Eomurruna from Australia to this subfamily.